TaygaHoshi/tt-project/Content/Combat.md

 	**Weapon precision bonus:** This bonus is determined by the type of the weapon held in main hand.
 	**Other bonuses:** These are bonuses or penalties which come from various sources like status effects, environment and the like.

 In some cases, a specific spell, an ability or an attack might include a precision bonus or penalty itself.
-For example, "Spinning Slash" attack of a glaive doesn't include "weapon precision bonus" in its precision roll.
-We know this because "Spinning Slash" has the phrase "ignores weapon precision" in its explanation.
-A weapon precision bonus only applies when a precision roll matches the weapon's precision type.
-For example, a wand of any type normally doesn't affect precision rolls based on strength.

 Some abilities may affect multiple targets.
 In this case, multiple precision rolls are required to determine which targets get affected by this ability.